 If you belong to any of these groups, you may benefit the most from taking digestive enzyme supplements:

 Having insufficient digestive enzymes may mean more frequent and severe digestive symptoms for patients suffering from IBS, leaky gut, ulcerative colitis, and other digestive diseases.
 It is very important that you take all the steps necessary to ease your gastrointestinal system of additional stress if your digestion is impaired to begin with.

 2. People with low stomach acid or hypochlorhydria

 When we experience heartburn, acid reflux, or nausea and vomiting after eating, we often blame hyperacidity and immediately take over-the-counter antacids.
 However, the more common culprit is low stomach acid.
-Hypochlorhydria is more rampant among the elderly but is also common with people who live with chronic stress.
-It is also associated with health conditions like GERD, gastritis, SIBO, hypothyroidism, stomach ulcer, or stomach cancer.
+Hypochlorhydria is more rampant among the elderly but is also common in people who live with chronic stress.
+It is also associated with conditions like GERD, gastritis, SIBO, hypothyroidism, stomach ulcer, or stomach cancer.

 3. Patients with gallbladder, liver, and pancreatic diseases

 As we grow older, our stomachs become less and less acidic.
 Aging also affects the rate of enzyme production.
-There is a catch 22 at play here: the fewer enzymes we make, the fewer nutrients we absorb from our food which depletes us of the nutrients needed to make hydrochloric acid which means we absorb less, and so on.
+There is a catch 22 at play here: the fewer enzymes we make, the fewer nutrients we absorb from our food which depletes us of the nutrients needed to produce hydrochloric acid which means we absorb less, and so on.
 Taking digestive enzyme supplements may result in better absorption of nutrients.